 - A Song of Ice and Fire:

 - Stannis Baratheon insists that he should be king because he's the eldest brother.
-Younger brother Renly points out that he has the largest army.
+Younger brother Renly points out that he has the largest army, claiming he's just doing the same thing as their eldest brother Robert (neglecting to mention that Robert was part of a coalition acting against a tyrant, Renly is just a power-hungry jerk).
 Meanwhile the Queen Regent Cersei Lannister is furious that her father is refusing to withdraw his forces from Harrenhal (where they're strategically placed to threaten any force that moves against the Lannisters) to directly defend the capital from the Baratheons.
 Her brother Tyrion points out that their father can afford to ignore her royal commands, as he has a very large army.

 - Also lampshaded when two members of the royal family are accused of adultery.
 One lord (who's not one of the brightest men in the kingdom) is nevertheless smart enough to keep his entire army on hand during his daughter's trial.
 She's treated a lot more gently than her rival, who was foolish enough to send her army and (plus the more skilled members of her bodyguard) off on a wild goose chase to other parts of the kingdom.

 - Invoked quite openly by Balon Greyjoy.
 When asked by what right he claims rulership of the North, he responds, "By right of conquest."
 This is part of his culture, what the Ironborn call "paying the iron price."
 It's regarded as more honorable to take something by force than it is to purchase it.
 (This was actually a principle of international ''law'' until recent times.)

 - This is largely the basis around which the Aes Sedai from Wheel of Time organize their hierarchy: with a few notable exceptions, more powerful channelers always outrank less powerful ones, wisdom and experience be damned.